N2-Sys/OmniWindow/README.md

 ## 6. Known Issue

-If your encounter the following output when you run the OmniWindow host program.
+If you encounter the following output when you run the OmniWindow controller program.

 ```
 EAL: Detected CPU lcores: 80